 According to a study by Mordor Intelligence, the global LDPE market reached a capacity of 22 million tons in 2020, and it will exhibit a CAGR of 3% from 2021 to 2026.

-The numbers will be affected because of the Covid-19 pandemic because of a sharp drop in revenues for instruction and packaging industries, which are the largest LDPE consumers.
+The numbers will be affected by the Covid-19 pandemic because of a sharp drop in revenues for the instruction and packaging industries, which are the largest LDPE consumers.
 But, there is some good news, the e-commerce and healthcare sectors have shown impressive even during the pandemic.

 Asia-pacific was the largest LDPE plastic processing and consuming region with almost 30% market share.
 Countries like China, Japan, and India are witnessing rapid growth in the packaging and construction sectors(Even amid a pandemic).

-As of writing this piece, a Covid-19 vaccine has been discovered by scientists, and people have started to come out, go to work, and try to make things normal, so the severe damage caused by the pandemic might be short-lived.
+As of writing this piece, scientists have discovered a Covid-19 vaccine, and people have started to come out, go to work, and try to make things normal, so the severe damage caused by the pandemic might be short-lived.

 With the rapid economic recovery in the Asia-Pacific region with growth in packaging and construction verticals, the LDPE market momentum will be stable until the end of the forecast period.